HuQiaCHN/HIS-GCN/README.md

 ## Others

-In addition, we provide experiments for the Ollivier-Ricci curvature calculation and Core-periphery partition.
+In addition, we provide experiments for the Ollivier-Ricci curvature calculation and core-periphery partition.
 Input graph data in `./HIS/data` folder can be replaced.
-The curvature experiment ouputs the average curvature of edges in the input graph and the average curvature of edges of 1,000 subgraphs with 10% partial nodes, and the core-periphery partition experiment outputs the degree threshold and the process time
+The curvature experiment ouputs the average curvature of edges in the input graph and the average curvature of edges of 1,000 subgraphs with 10% partial nodes, and the core-periphery partition experiment outputs degree threshold and process time

-Curvature experiments:
+Curvature experiment:

 ```
 python -m HIS.curvature_exp